phosphor-icons/react/CONTRIBUTING.md

 When your contributions are prepared, adhere to the ensuing steps for Pull Request submission:

-1. Ensure your branch is synchronized with the latest changes from the `main` branch.
+1. Ensure your branch is synchronized with the latest changes from the `master` branch.
 2. Commit and push your alterations to your fork of the repository.

 ## Code Review 👁️